DemonBlood1x/focus-automated/README.md

 ## Conclusion

-You have now successfully run a Maven project with two Java test cases using the `mvn clean test` command.
+You have now successfully run a Maven project with e2e Java test cases using the `mvn clean test` command.